louisvarley/RetroSeller/README.md

 # Additional Notes

-- `.create.sh` will drop and re-create your schema, this WILL lose all your data, use `.update.sh` for updating changes
+- `.update.sh` will manually update without using the WebUI
-- `.composer.sh` providing composer is installed will download required composer components and update them
+- `.composer.sh` runs a composer dump autoload, loading any changes to internal classes into composer

 # Manual Backup and Dumping